-- This verification is conducted every three years. - international flights were verified, resulting in 2,429,470 tons of CO2. - The European Union Emission Trading Scheme (EU ETS). - emissions, fuel consumption and ton-kilometer data.
+- The General Law on Climate Change and its regulations, which establishes the National Emissions Registry (RENE, in Spanish).
+In 2023, we obtained a Positive Verification Opinion for our 2022 Compound and Greenhouse Gas Emissions Report.
+This verification is conducted every three years. - The AFAC Mandatory Circular 16.4/18 regulates Mexico's Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA).
+In 2023, emissions from international flights were verified, resulting in 2,429,470 tons of CO2. - The European Union Emission Trading Scheme (EU ETS). - The AFAC Advisory Circular 42/14, which establishes the reporting of greenhouse gas emissions, fuel consumption and ton-kilometer data.